 Imagine that the entire universe of “chemical space”—all the molecules that could ever possibly be created—is the size of an ocean.
 How much have we explored so far?
 Much less than a single drop of water.
-Stop for a minute and consider that: All the medicines and materials we have ever developed—from blood-pressure pills to cell-phone displays—come from that teeny fraction of a single drop.
+Stop for a minute and consider that: All the therapies and materials we have ever developed—from blood-pressure pills to cell-phone displays—come from that teeny fraction of a single drop.
 Imagine what we could accomplish if we could look beyond.
 The possibilities are truly boundless.

-As the biopharma industry races to develop treatments and vaccines for the global pandemic, it’s imperative that we both broaden our gaze and quicken our pace.
+As the biopharma industry races to develop therapies and vaccines for the global pandemic, it’s imperative that we both broaden our gaze and quicken our pace.
 We need to explore more of the ocean, and we need to do it more quickly.

 A new collaboration between Schrödinger and Google Cloud is designed to advance both goals—and thereby accelerate the hunt for effective medicines to treat COVID-19.